Puget Sound Energy sale in Montana to reduce reliance on coal-fired electricity

 PSE’s Roberts said the company carefully scrutinizes investments.
 But he said the need for Unit 4 repairs did not play a role in the sale.

-The sale still requires the approval of the Washington state commission as well as the Montana Public Service Commission.
+The sale still requires the approval of the Washington utilities commission as well as the Montana Public Service Commission.
 The process is expected to play out over months.

 PSE officials say the utility’s involvement in the Colstrip community will continue for years.
 The utility has contributed $10 million to a community transition planning effort and will be involved in decommission and cleanup.